 6. Prego

-Another of Lisbon’s famous sandwiches is the prego — a garlicky steak sandwich you’ll find in classic spots.
-The prego is a must try food in Lisbon, and gives the delicious bifana a run for its money!
+Another of Lisbon's famous sandwiches is the prego: a garlicky steak sandwich that you'll find in classic cafés.
+The prego is absolutely a must-try food in Lisbon, and gives the delicious bifana a run for its money!

 7. Bacalhau

-Salt cod is an integral part of Portugal’s history, and one of the most delicious foods to try in Lisbon.
-There are countless Portuguese salt cod recipes (and even entire salt cod cookbooks) but some favorites are salt cod croquettes and bacalhau com natas (salt cod with a cream-based sauce).
+Bacalhau (salt cod) is an integral part of Portugal's history, and one of the most delicious foods to try in Lisbon.
+There are countless Portuguese salt cod recipes, and even entire cookbooks dedicated to them.
+There's even a saying that Portugal has a bacalhau recipe for each day of the year!

-It’s a bit outside of the city center, but I absolutely loved all of the delicious cod options I tried at A Casa do Bacalhau.
-It is a beautiful restaurant with delicious food.
+Where can you find the best salt cod in Lisbon?
+It's a bit outside of the city center, but I absolutely loved everything I tried at Casa do Bacalhau.
+It's a beautiful restaurant with delicious food.
 I dream of going back!

 8. Frango

-Portuguese rotisserie chicken is so delicious that an entire fast food restaurant is based on its success (see Nando’s)!
-And in Lisbon, you can definitely find delicious chicken with spicy piri piri sauce.
+Portuguese grilled chicken (frango) is so delicious that it inspired a whole global fast food chain!
+And in Lisbon, you can easily find delicious piri piri chicken at an abundance of authentic spots.

 9. Azeitão